shukla-arya/DS5110_Data_Management/README.md

 ## Features
 * Tracks library metadata for each user involved in the system.
-* Generate summaries on library usage, user activity, inventory levels, and borrowing patterns.
+* Generates summaries on library usage, user activity, inventory levels, and borrowing patterns.

 ## Tech Stack
 * **Language:** SQL, Python